-This shawl has a classic wide border wherein the skilled hands of the artisan have gracefully replicated a star pattern along the border in fine needlework.
+This shawl has a classic wide border pattern .
+The skilled hands of the artisan have gracefully replicated a four-petal floral pattern within a geometrical lattice in fine needlework.

 Dimensions: 40" x 80"